-You may recognise my name and website from my immensely popular article '8 Proven Reasons Why Vegan and Vegetarian Diets Easily Ruin Your Body', or maybe it was my (rather unpopular) youtube video 'Why You Need To Eat Meat'.
+You may recognize my name and website from my immensely popular article '8 Proven Reasons Why Vegan and Vegetarian Diets Easily Ruin Your Body', or maybe it was from my (rather unpopular) YouTube video 'Why You Need To Eat Meat'.

-If you have viewed either of these resources, you will know I make a rather compelling case behind the health dangers of eating a vegan based diet.
+If you have viewed either of these resources, you will know I make a rather compelling case behind the health dangers of eating a vegan-based diet.

 Instead, this letter is an idea, a thought, a proposal even—that may have vegans rethinking their dietary choices.

-Don't worry, it's not related to health.
+Don't worry; it's not related to health.
 It's related to the moral and ethical side of the vegan diet.

 Before I get into the meat and gravy of this thought of mine, I want to say one thing.
 Please don't see this letter as an attack.
 As I mentioned above, I respect freedom of choice.
-And I have some vegan friends and clients.
+Also, I have some vegan friends and clients.
 I am not against vegans of the world.
 I simply know that the vegan diet is not optimal for human health.